 In After You Believe: Why Christian Character Matters N. T. Wright says Romans 12 is “the start of the ‘so what’ section of Romans.”
 Proffering a connection between Romans chapter 1 and chapter 12, Wright insists the “renewal of the mind is at the center of the renewal of the whole human being, since the “darkening” of the mind was identified as central to the problem of idolatry, dehumanization, and sin in an earlier chapter of Romans.”
-Before making the connection to which Wright speaks more explicit, listen first to the texts (Romans 1:21-23, 28; Romans 12:1-2; Wright’s translations):
+Before making explicit the connection to which Wright speaks, listen first to the texts (Romans 1:21-23, 28; Romans 12:1-2; Wright’s translations):

 Though they knew God, they did not glorify him as God or give him thanks, but became foolish in their reasonings, and their senseless heart was darkened.
 Giving themselves out to be wise, they became fools, and they exchanged the glory of the immortal God for the likeness of the image of mortal humans, and birds, animals and reptiles. . .
 And, just as they did not “see fit” to hold God in their mind, God gave them up to an “unfit” mind, to do things that are inappropriate.

 So, my dear family, this is my appeal to you by the mercies of God: offer your bodies as a living sacrifice, holy and pleasing to God.
 This is your true and appropriate worship.
 What’s more, don’t let yourselves be squeezed into the shape dictated by the present age.
 Instead, be transformed by the renewing of your minds, so that you can work out and approve what God’s will is, what is good, acceptable and complete.
 [12.1-2]

 Now, the connection: